A travel guide to visiting Mossman Gorge and walking its amazing rainforest circuit tracks in the Daintree, Far North Queensland.

 How to Get to Mossman Gorge Independently

 If you're not up for a tour, to get to the Mossman Gorge, you'll need your own car.
-From Cairns city, it takes just over an hour, following the scenic Captain Cook Highway north to the Daintree.
+From Cairns City, it takes just over an hour, following the scenic Captain Cook Highway north to the Daintree.
 This drive makes up a large section of one of the most scenic drives in North Queensland.

 Once you get to the visitor center, you'll need to park your car in the large car park.
-The road leading to the Mossman Gorge walk is blocked off for private residence only.
+The road leading to the Mossman Gorge walk is blocked off for private residents only.
 Here, there is a small aboriginal community who have asked for the road to be closed to the public.

 Should I Take the Mossman Gorge Shuttle Bus?

-If you want to support indigenous communities, then the center does run Indigenous Dreamtime Walks along the Mossman Gorge Walk.
+If you want to support Indigenous communities, then the center does run Indigenous Dreamtime Walks along the Mossman Gorge Walk.
 These are very informative and a great way to learn more about the indigenous Eastern Yalanji people (Bama) Clan and Kuku-Yalanji people.

 Mossman Gorge Walking Tracks - The Rainforest Circuit